erluxman/awesomefluttertips/week07.md

         }
     }

-Then Simply use them  like this :
+Then Simply use them  like this:

     void main() {
         // 2,3,4,5,6,7,8,9,10